Tight Differential Privacy for Discrete-Valued Mechanisms and for the Subsampled Gaussian Mechanism Using FFT: Theorem 11: Tight Bound for Multidimensional Mechanisms via One Dimensional Distributions

-We next show that, given neighbouring datasets $X$ and $Y$, the tight $(\veps,\delta)$-bounds for multidimensional mechanisms $\mathcal{M}(X)$ and $\mathcal{M}(Y)$ an be obtained by analysis of one dimensional distributions.
-This equivalence is commonly used in the analysis of the differentially private stochastic gradient descent (see e.g.~\cite{Abadi2016,balle2018subsampling}).
+The following results shows that the tight $(\veps,\delta)$-bound for a multidimensional mechanism $\mathcal{M}$ can be obtained by analysis of one dimensional distributions, in case the neighbouring datasets $X$ and $Y$ leading to the maximal $\delta(\veps)$ are known.